derivia/study-notes/notes/WEB.md

 #### Prototype

-Learn about the prototype design pattern and when it should be used.

 * [ ] [Prototype Pattern](https://refactoring.guru/design-patterns/prototype)
 * [ ] [Prototype Example](https://www.dofactory.com/javascript/prototype-design-pattern)
 * [ ] [Wikipedia - Prototype pattern](https://en.wikipedia.org/wiki/Prototype_pattern)

 #### Bridge

-Learn about the bridge design pattern and when it should be used.

 * [ ] [Bridge Pattern](https://refactoring.guru/design-patterns/bridge)
 * [ ] [Bridge Example](https://www.dofactory.com/javascript/bridge-design-pattern)